bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 ![Configure last.fm username](https://user-images.githubusercontent.com/156340/43361375-4da23d92-92cd-11e8-9714-387e999bfe37.png)

-The menu entry 'Import loved tracks from last.fm' will be added to the Rhythmbox 'Tools' menu.
+The menu entry 'Import loved tracks from Last.fm' will be added to the Rhythmbox 'Tools' menu.
 Activate the menu entry to start the import process:

 ![Import loved tracks from last.fm](https://user-images.githubusercontent.com/156340/43361260-a6f6b2cc-92ca-11e8-8bf6-24ec24caa250.png)

 All the loved songs from last.fm should have in Rhythmbox now a rating of 5 stars (if the song exists in your Rhythmbox Music library)

 ## INSTALLATION

+1. Download latest source code from GitHub and unzip it
-Execute the installation script in the plugin directory:
+2. Execute the installation script:
 ```sh
 sudo ./install.sh
 ```
+Notes:

-Due to some current limitations of Rhythmbox, plugin resource files need to be installed in a certain location so the plugins may be able to access them.
+- Due to some current limitations of Rhythmbox, plugin resource files need to be installed in a certain location so the plugins may be able to access them.
 Unfortunately this location is outside the user dir ('/usr/share/rhythmbox/plugins/') so the installation script needs superuser privileges to write them.

-Another reason for requiring superuser privileges is that the plugin uses the Gio.Settings API for storing its settings, which also requires write a schema file to '/usr/share/glib-2.0/schemas/' - which is outside the user dir.
+- Another reason for requiring superuser privileges is that the plugin uses the Gio.Settings API for storing its settings, which also requires write a schema file to '/usr/share/glib-2.0/schemas/' - which is outside the user dir.

 ## UNINSTALL
 To remove the plugin: